 Mixing Remote and Local Data Models

-As you further develop your admin interface, you may want some of the benefits of remote data models, but also want some of the customizability of local data models.
+As you further develop your admin interface, you may want some of the benefits of remote data modelsarrow-up-right, but also want some of the customizability of local data modelsarrow-up-right.
 Luckily, this isn't an either/or proposition, and there's a few steps of abstraction you can take to slowly move from one extreme to the other.

-Also keep in mind that it is possible to customize the individual List and Detail pages, and that may prove to be a better solution depending on your aims.
+Also keep in mind that it is possible to customize the individual Listarrow-up-right and Detailarrow-up-right pages, and that may prove to be a better solution depending on your aims.

 Step 1: Remote Data Model